 Let the night air in

 Summer nights are generally much more refreshingly cool than the days.
 If this is the case in your home, make use of those fresh hours by cracking the windows where you sleep.
 You can give the AC a break, and let nature take over for a few hours.
 You can even get really strategic with it and make a wind tunnel by setting up your fans to create a perfect cross breeze.
-Be sure to remember to close your blinds and windows back up in the morning before the heat comes back with full force!
+Be sure to remember to close your blinds and windows in the morning before the heat comes back with full force!